openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 maintain a common ontology database to facilitate interoperability.

-The OMF may also adopt and promote common metadata standards for model code repositories to improve discoverability and access for models located across diverse, internationl archives.
+The OMF may also adopt and promote common metadata standards for model code repositories to improve discoverability and access for models located across diverse, international archives.

 It may also develop and maintain a global, online index to non-computational models (e.g., numerical, and conceptual) that meet OMF standards for documentation, reuse, and transparency.